JeffreyLederer47/my-vite-app/README.md

 npm run dev
 ```

 The application ran successfully.
-I then added the diretory *components* below src directory.
+I then added the directory *components* below src directory.
 In the components directory, I created a tsx file *Header.tsx*:

 ```